-We have implemented meticulously designed and ever-evolving trainings, systems and tools to assist business development personnel and the management team to achieve an optimal level of efficiency.
+We have implemented meticulously-designed and ever-evolving trainings, systems and tools to assist business development personnel and the management team to achieve an optimal level of efficiency.
 We constantly refine our management tools and procedures to optimize our operations and adapt to the market.

 Training.
 We have a comprehensive orientation program for the training of our business development personnel when they first join us.
 We also provide regular and ad hoc training sessions throughout their careers to refresh and update their knowledge with new insights that we have gathered from our operations.
 Our training topics include management of location partner relationships, negotiation techniques, our latest know-how in business, and any other topics that may help improve the operational efficiency.
 We also have an apprentice system to better on-board our business development personnel.
-Each of the newcomers follows an experienced business development person for two weeks before they start operating on their own.
+Each of the new comers follows an experienced business development person for two weeks before they start operating on their own.

 Incentive.
 Our business development personnel incentive system is designed to optimize our business development personnel's efficiency and performance by aligning their interests with ours and promoting sustainable growth.
 The incentive system is based on an evaluation matrix.
 The matrix puts an emphasis on the growth in a business development person's total revenues generated and revenues per power bank but require business development personnel to strike a balance between expansion and profitability and make sure that our power banks and cabinets are performing well while they expand their coverage.
 We also track other important metrics such as POI coverage, online rate of our devices and hardware management.
 Business development personnel incentive is also negatively tied to location partners' incentive fee rates.
 We constantly monitor and refine our business development personnel incentive system.
 By designing and perfecting this intricate incentive system, we encourage business development personnel to find their own balances between expansion and financial efficiency, while keeping device loss rates at low levels.
-Following the launch of the network partner program for our direct model, our business development personnel are able to and incentivized to acquire network partners.